-General Drummond, soon after the battle of the 5th, had been concentrating his forces, and receiving reinforcements from Kingston, for a general attack on the American troops, and in the battle of the 25th, they were all engaged, to the amount of 5000; many of them troops selected from the flower of the army of Lord Wellington.
+General Drummond, soon after the battle of the 5tl, had been concentrating his forces, and receiving reinforcements from Kingston, for a general attack on the American troops, and in the battle of the 25th, they were all engaged, to the amount of 5000; many of them troops selected from the flower of the army of Lord Wellington.
 General Brown had failed in receiving his expected reinforcements from Sackett's Harbour; many of his Indians had left him, and most of his troops were soldiers of less than one year's experience.
-But the general had done everything which his limited means could accomplish to ensure success.
-With the aid of General Porter, he had assembled a considerable force of militia and volunteers : his whole army may be estimated at about 4000.
-With the aid of his officers, he had instructed, and infused into them a spirit of bravery and discipline, which enabled them to meet and successfully combat British veterans.
+But the general had done everything which his limited means could accomplish to insure success.
+With the aid of General Porter, he had assembled a considerable force of militia and volunteers; his whole army may be estimated at about 4000. the aid of his officers, he had instructed, and infused into them a spirit of bravery and discipline, which enabled them to meet and successfully combat British veterans.
 This was unquestionably the most severe and bloody battle that was fought during the war.
 One-fifth of the combatants on each side, were put hors de combat.
 On the American side, the commanding general and the second in command were severely wounded.
-On the British, their commander-in-chief was wounded, and for a few minutes a prisoner, and the second in command WORTH.
+On the British, their commander-in-chief was wounded, and for a few minutes a prisoner, and the second in command

 severely wounded and captured.
-General Br own states
+General Brown states

-his loss to be, and another control of the
+his loss to be,

+TZ:11 - 1 4 1974

+16 1055 10 50,

-Killed, a stand as the of a de as 171 12.01
+Killed, 171

-Wounded, 572 2 mi
+Wounded, 572

-Missing,
+Missing, 117

-be sufficient of marries in this and more guilde in

-the process along and work of the to man make
+860

-General Drummond acknowledges a loss of 1-1-1
+General Drummona acknowledges a loss of ,

-Killed, 84 Lauren
+Killed, 84

 Wounded, 559

-Missing and Prisoners, 23 5
+Missing and Prisoners, 235

-0
+, 878

 On the morning of the 26th, Generals Ripley and Porter reconnoitered the battle-ground, and found there parties of the British on the same errand.
-Neither American's nor British appeared disposed to renew the bloody scenes of the preceding night.
-In their official reports, both claimed the victory.
+Neither Americans nor British appeared disposed to renew the bloody scenes of the preceding night.
+In their official. reports, both claimed the victory.
 But considering the number and nature of American troops compared with the British, the honours of the day unquestionably belong to the former; the latter were the first to leave the field.
-From the reinforcements which they had recently received from Kingston, their army after the battle was evidently superior to the American; and the latter, under the command of General Ripley, on the 26th, fell back to Fort Erie.
+From the reinforcements which they had recently received from Kingston, their army after the bat tle was evidently superior to the American; and the latter, under the command of General Ripley, on the 26th, fell back to Fort Eric.
 General Brown retired to Buffalo, and General Scott to Batavia, to recover from their wounds.
 Captain Ambrose Spencer, son of the chief justice of New-York, and aid to General Brown, was mortally wounded in the action, and taken prisoner; Captain Loring, aid to General Drummond, was also made prisoner, but not wounded.